 Here are some of the ways brands are implementing their brand suitability settings with a values-based marketing strategy in mind:

-Policy-driven suitability categories offer protection against a wide range of content types and topics without requiring regular maintenance or unintentionally limiting reach.
+Policy-driven suitability categories offer protection against a wide range of content types and topics without unintentionally limiting reach.
 Being policy-driven means that DV is able to mitigate bias and optimize for consistent coverage with broadly scaled classification.

-Advertisers can use keyword lists to provide protection against breaking news when content has not yet been classified.
-These block lists should be evaluated and updated regularly to ensure that entries aren’t unintentionally excluding content that a brand wants to support.
+Advertisers may use keyword block lists to provide protection against breaking news when content has not yet been classified, but these block lists can cause brands to limit their reach and unintentionally avoid content they deem suitable.
+Advertisers should regularly evaluate and update block lists to ensure that entries aren’t unintentionally excluding content the brand wants to support.
 As stories develop, a keyword may be largely associated with content a brand might want to avoid.
 Over time, keywords typically become less and less associated with that content and can become associated with content that a brand may consider suitable.
-This also includes looking for instances that can be better covered by a content category selection, avoiding overgeneralized terms and removing keywords related to outdated events.
+Advertisers should also look for instances that can be better covered by a content category selection, avoiding overgeneralized terms and removing keywords related to outdated events.

 DV classifies content at the URL and page levels and allows clients to use whichever classification they prefer.
 Classifying content at the most granular level helps publishers unlock monetization potential while improving scale for advertisers, as was the case with Group Black.